ericwbailey/ericwbailey.website/source/published/my-jeans-metadata-may-outlive-the-company-that-sold-them.md

 Surprise specifically manifested as expecting to see a QR code with no other information on the label.
 If your brain has not been broken by working in tech the way mine has, allow me to explain this.

-Using the QR code would enable the company that sold me the jeans to be able to capture data about:
+A smart company that sells jeans does not actually sell jeans.
+Using the QR code would enable the company to be able to capture data about:

 - The number of people visiting the embedded URL,
 - What time they are visiting,